datascienceguide/datascienceguide.github.io/_posts/prediction/classification/2016-10-29-naive-bayes-classifier.md

 In the same way I use the following notation (to save typing): p(rolling 6 once) = p(6)

-Now lets apply bayes theorem:
+Now lets apply Bayes theorem:
 P(A|B) = P(B | A) P(A) / P(B)

 $$P(loaded| 666) = \frac{P(666 | loaded ) \times P(loaded )}{P(666)}$$